First Church of Christ and the Ancient Burying Ground

-The First Church of Christ and the Ancient Burying Ground (also known as Center Church: First Church of Christ in Hartford or First Church in Hartford) is a historic church and cemetery at 60 Gold Street in Hartford, Connecticut.
+The First Church of Christ and the Ancient Burying Ground (also known as Center Church: First Church of Christ in Hartford or First Church in Hartford) is a historic church and cemetery at 60 Gold Street in Hartford, Connecticut, United States.
 It is the oldest church congregation in Hartford, founded in 1636 by Thomas Hooker.
 The present building, the congregation's fourth, was built in 1807, and was listed on the National Register of Historic Places in 1972.
 The adjacent cemetery, formally set apart in 1640, was the city's sole cemetery until 1803.

 Description

 The First Church of Christ, located in downtown Hartford at the corner of Main and Gold Streets, is a prominent local example of Classical Revival architecture.
 Daniel Wadsworth probably designed it, loosely following the example of architect James Gibbs's church of Saint Martin in the Fields in London.
 A monumental two-story temple portico with modified Ionic columns forms the entrance to the brick structure, and is surmounted by a three-stage tower that repeats the columns at an increasingly diminished scale at each major level.
 There are three entrances on the main facade, each topped by a half-round fanlight window.
 The Ancient Burying Ground extends west and north of the church and features a variety of stones made from many different carvers out of different materials such as brownstone, schist, slate and marble.